Updated January 2023

 Not all barrels have a built-in pressure gauge which is obviously dead handy in getting the right pressure without needing to faff about with a separate manometer (see below).
 It’s worth an extra tenner to get a built-in gauge, especially with DS boats.
 Or fit an inline adapter manometre: see below.

 The K-Pump Mini (above right) is a handy top-up pump or compact 600-g travel pump.
-It took 15 minutes to fully inflate up my Seawave; the push-fit nozzle works on any IK with one-way spring valves.
+It took 15 minutes to fully inflate up my 14-foot Seawave; the push-fit nozzle works on any IK with one-way spring valves.
 You have to press and hold the nozzle against the valve.
 Using it a lot one time, I got the feeling it might break something or wear out the seal (which needs regreasing once in a while).
-I also used the K-Pump to top up my Nomad S1 packraft which was too big and long to inflate firmly with just its airbag.
+I’ve also used the K-Pump to top up my Nomad S1 packraft which was too big and long to inflate firmly with just its airbag.
 Fuller review of the K-Pump Mini here.
-They’re hard to find in the UK, the very long, and slim US-made K-Pump 200 (right) may also be suited to dropstitch applications.
+They’re hard to find in the UK, the very long, and slim US-made K-Pump 200 (above right) may also be suited to higher-pressure dropstitch applications.

-Another idea from Seawave-user Jason, is adapting a packraft mini-pump for topping up.
+Another idea from Seawave-user Jason, is adapting a packraft mini-pump (left) for topping up.
 It may take a while but he says it’ll reach 4.5psi eventually.
-Less bulky and much cheaper than a K-Pump, they’re actually for footballs and the like, so you can find them on eBay for just a tenner.
+Less bulky and much cheaper than a K-Pump, they’re actually for footballs and the like, so you can find them on eBay for a tenner.